 Today, the Voice of America is part of the independent USAGM as well as Radio and TV Marti, Radio Free Europe/Radio Liberty, Radio Free Asia, and the Middle East Broadcasting Networks.
 The USAGM serves as a firewall to protect the independence of U.S. civilian international broadcasting, although at the end of 2016, Congress passed legislation that abolished the nine-member bipartisan board, which had provided guidance and oversight, and replaced it with a five-member board with an advisory role.
-A Chief Executive Officer will oversee the day-to-day operations of the agency.
+A Chief Executive Officer now oversees the day-to-day operations of the agency.

 Although historically known solely as an international radio broadcaster, VOA began to simulcast programs on TV and radio in the mid-1990s.
 The first, "China Forum TV," aired on September 18, 1994.
 This one-hour Mandarin telecast was beamed into the Peoples Republic of China by satellite.
 Two years later, VOA's Arabic Branch teamed up with WORLDNET Television Service and the Middle East Broadcasting Centre (MBC) in London to launch "Dialogue with the West."
 The success of these two programs encouraged VOA, with the assistance of WORLDNET Television, to build the new TV Studio 47 at its headquarters.
 The first program, a Farsi simulcast, was telecast on October 18, 1996.
 Since the first Farsi program, VOA has aired simulcasts in Arabic, English, Farsi, Mandarin and Serbian; VOA Russian and Thai services prerecorded programs for local stations in their respective countries.